liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. integration
 1. embedded programming
 1. speculatively
-1. The mild wether make it a greate place to visit
 1. take a boat to tour the whole lake
 1. resource to boast
 1. in my circle